linux-kdevops/kdevops-history/README.md

 License
 -------

-This work is licensed under the GPLv2, refer to the [LICENSE](./LICENSE) file for details.
+This work is licensed under the copyleft-next-0.3.1, refer to the [LICENSE](./LICENSE) file for details.
 Please stick to SPDX annotations for file license annotations.
-If a file has no SPDX annotation the GPLv2 applies.
+If a file has no SPDX annotation the copyleft-next-0.3.1 applies.
 We keep SPDX annotations with permissive licenses to ensure upstream projects we embraced under permissive licenses can benefit from our changes to their respective files.
+Likewise GPLv2 files are allowed as copyleft-next-0.3.1 is GPLv2 compatible.